airdispatch/ad-spec/README.md

 ### Introduction

-Airdispatch is a new protocol that seeks to make it easier to provide federated communications platforms.
+Airdispatch is a new application-level protocol that seeks to make it easier to provide federated communications platforms.
 Currently, new services spring up everyday that provide immense functionality to the user with the caveat of being centralized.
 Airdispatch aims to make more and more products into interoperable services.

 The protocol is able to abstract away the problems of addressing, security, and delivery of messages so that developers can focus on the bigger issues.
 This spec will run through the expected usage of each of the components and how they should interact.